-It isn’t impossible to make a living as an artist.
-It is that art students are – generally speaking – only taught how to make art.
-And while other foundational skills are not an end in and of themselves; they are the necessary and important components of a pragmatic transition into the ‘real world’.
+“It isn’t impossible to make a living as an artist, it is that art students are” – Virginia generalizes – “only taught how to make art”.
+Yet, other key skills as just as necessary for a pragmatic transition into the “real world”.

-“The majority of artists I know do not ask for a contract when they sell, consign or exhibit their work, for reasons that centre around being seen as “difficult”.
-The art world and buyers of art in particular have benefitted from this lapse in knowledge, which undermines our leverage in negotiations, and subsequent fear – of losing out on sales, relationships, or opportunities – even if unintentionally.
+“The majority of artists I know do not ask for a contract when they sell, consign or exhibit their work, for reasons that centre around being seen as “difficult”” Virginia reveals.
+“The art world and buyers of art in particular have benefitted from this lapse in knowledge, which undermines our leverage in negotiations, and subsequent fear – of losing out on sales, relationships, or opportunities – even if unintentionally”.

 The U.S. congress have struggled with the idea of this resale royalty right, yo-yo’ing between its consideration – which would amend the Copyright Act – or rejection.
 In California, the Resale Royalty Act which at last granted artists 5% of the increased value of their works upon resale was struck down in a 2018 decision.
 Notably, the Ninth Circuit opined that federal copyright law permits artists to enforce resale royalties by contract.

-The visual arts sector too have yet to organize and create protections and best practices for the security of the artists who face these struggles.
+This issue has been given new impetus following the soaring secondary market sales of living artists’ works, and the increase in “flipping” that results in exponential profits the artist will never see.
+The visual arts sector have yet to organize and create protections and best practices for the security of the artists who face these struggles.
 This leaves many artists – including myself – still feeling like they are trying to find a way up a ladder without rungs.

 Until successful legislation is in place, the use of private agreements remains a feasible alternative to establish a resale royalty and other important terms to the artist.

-Artists must start to demand better practices – and implement them through using contracts – to establish a more fair and professional industry.
+As Virginia maintains, “artists must start to demand better practices – and implement them through using contracts – to establish a more fair and professional industry”.

-Susan’s vocal advocacy during her regular workshops on artists contracts also opened my eyes to not only the practical reasons that written agreements should be used in professional transactions, but equally to the fundamental reason that artists should value their work enough to protect it.
-Now, our collaborative efforts have materialized in the FARE contract – an artist-centric sale and transfer agreement that is free and accessible to any (not just visual) artist.
+“Susan’s vocal advocacy opened my eyes to not only the practical reasons that written agreements should be used in professional transactions, but equally for the fundamental reason that artists should value their work enough to protect it” Virginia tells Art & Counsel.
+Now, their collaborative efforts have materialized in the FARE contract – an artist-centric sale and transfer agreement that is free and accessible to any (not just visual) artist.

 As Susan writes, it is time for an updated Artist’s Contract, and, in contrast to its predecessor, the FARE contract is one variation that spells out methods of notice and enforcement using new technologies.
 The advent of blockchain registries, smart contracts, QR codes and websites have made it possible for artists to notify buyers of a work’s terms of sale, track sales of their works in the secondary market, control authentication of their works, sell fractional interests and retain resale royalties.
-These avenues also minimize the excuses a collector might claim concerning treatment of the artwork – especially in light of the transparency social media brings to an otherwise clandestine art industry.
+These avenues also minimize the excuses a collector might pull concerning treatment of the artwork – especially in light of the transparency social media brings to an otherwise secretive art industry.

-Modern advancements reflect that the timing is right to establish better practices that can be upheld with the aid of technology and contemporary culture shifts.
-The more artists and art workers ask for protection of their rights as they identify them, the greater chance of artists contracts becoming normalized in the industry.
+“Modern advancements reflect that the timing is right to establish better practices that can be upheld with the aid of technology and contemporary culture shifts” Virginia tells us.
+The more artists and art workers ask for protection of their rights as they identify them, the greater chance these requests will become normalized.
 The earlier artists take the initiative to educate themselves using tools and resources freely available to them, the faster such grassroots efforts can turn into widely-adopted practices.

-It is an ambitious goal, but if its success is based on the availability of artists who feel disempowered within the art world, it is a project that might actually have some legs.
+As Virginia quips: “It is an ambitious goal, but if its success is based on the availability of artists who feel disempowered within the art world, it is a project that might actually have some legs”.